Types of Aid

 Off-campus Employment Opportunities

-are available.
-See the Student Services office or visit the South Dakota Department of Labor website.
+Are available.
+See the Director of Career Services located in the Center for Student Success or visit the South Dakota Department of Labor website.

 Student loans are sources of financial aid which must be repaid at a future time.
 All types of loans are disbursed on a semester basis.

 Is a low-interest loan program that allows dependent students to borrow up to $5500 for their first year and $6500 for their second year.
 Independent students may borrow up to $9500 for their first year and $10,500 for their second year.
 This program is either subsidized or unsubsidized.
 If the loan is subsidized, the interest does not accrue until six months after the time you leave Mitchell Technical College.
 If the loan is unsubsidized, interest is charged from the time the loan is disbursed.
 Your award letter will indicate the type of loan for which you qualify.